rockobonaparte/cloaca/listcomp.md

+# List Comprehension Notes

+These are some notes on working with list comprehensions and particularly how to generate code for them.

+## Reference

 Using a base loop that just assigns each element to the new list like a copy.

 Actually coding the for-loop: